-The purpose of this report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the 's internal control over financial reporting or on compliance.
-This report is an integral part of an audit performed in accordance with Government paragraphs to be used when no significant deficiencies or material weaknesses are identified.

-Auditing Standards in considering the 's internal control over financial reporting and compliance.
-Accordingly, this communication is not suitable for any other purpose.
+The purpose of this report is solely y to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinior on the effectiveness of the ''s internal control over financial reporting or or compliance.
+This report is an integ ral part of an audit performed in accordance with Government Auditing Standards in considering t compliance.
+Accordingly, this com munication is not suitable for any other purpose.